x2avi/resfabricationinvstments/README.md

 # or
 pnpm build && yarn start
 ```
+NB still working on the responsiveness desktop view prefered...
 ## 🤝 Contributing

 Let’s create great products together!
 We encourage and welcome collaboration and any type of contribution.